-Adult-Gero Clinical Nurse Specialist, Psychiatric/Mental Health Nurse Practitioner graduates are eligible for the American Nurses Credentialing Center (ANCC)+ certification exam.
+Adult-Gero Clinical Nurse Specialist graduates are eligible for the American Nurses Credentialing Center (ANCC)+ or the American Association of Critical Care Nurses (AACN)≈ certification exam.

 Adult-Gero Primary Care Nurse Practitioner and Family Nurse Practitioner graduates are eligible for both the the American Nurses Credentialing Center (ANCC)+ and American Academy of Nurse Practitioners (AANP)§ certification exams.

-The Nurse-Midwifery program is accredited by the ACNM Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation).† Graduates are eligible for the American Midwifery Certification Board, Inc. (AMCB, Inc.) certification exam.**
+The University of Cincinnati, Nurse-Midwifery Program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (ACME)† (formerly ACNM Division of Accreditation).
+Graduates are eligible for the American Midwifery Certification Board, Inc. (AMCB, Inc.) certification exam.**

 Women’s Health Nurse Practitioner graduates are eligible for the National Certification Corp.
 (NCC, Inc)‡ exam.

 Nursing Administration graduates are eligible to sit for either of the American Nurses Credentialing Center (ANCC)+ administrator certification exams: Nurse Executive-Board Certified (NE-BC) or Nurse Executive, Advanced-Board Certified (NEA-BC).
 Graduates are also eligible for either of the American Organization of Nurse Executives (AONE)∏ administrator certification exams: Certified Nurse Manager and Leader (CNML) and Executive Nursing Practice (CENP).
 The type of certification is based on experience level.

 The University of Cincinnati